Recover from Structured Streaming query failures

 Cluster: Set this always to use a new cluster and use the latest Spark version (or at least version 2.1).
 Queries started in Spark 2.1 and above are recoverable after query and Spark version upgrades.

-Alerts: Set this if you want email notification on failures.
+Notifications: Set this if you want email notification on failures.

 Schedule: Do not set a schedule.